Joey Bart: Minor leagues

 Considered a top prospect in the 2018 Major League Baseball draft, the San Francisco Giants selected Bart with the second overall pick.
 He signed with the Giants for $7,025,000, the largest signing bonus ever for a position player.

 Due to the layoff following the college season, the Giants sent Bart to their Scottsdale, Arizona, facility, before assigning him to the Salem-Keizer Volcanoes of the Class A Short Season Northwest League.
-In 45 games and 181 at bats for Salem-Keizer, Bart slashed .298/.369/.613 (leading the Northwest League) with 13 home runs (3rd) and 39 RBIs (5th), as he also was second in the league in hit-by-pitch, with 9.
+In 45 games and 181 at bats for Salem-Keizer, Bart slashed .298/.369/.613 (leading the Northwest League) with 13 home runs (3rd) and 39 runs batted in (RBIs; 5th), as he also was second in the league in hit-by-pitch, with 9.
 He was named an NWL mid-season All Star, a NWL post-season All Star, a Baseball America Short-Season All Star, and a 2018 MiLB.com Organization All Star.

 The Giants invited Bart to spring training as a non-roster player in 2019.
 Bart began the 2019 season with the San Jose Giants of the Class A-Advanced California League.
 He broke his hand on a hit by pitch on April 15 and was on the injured list until June 4.
 Bart was named to the 2019 All-Star Futures Game.
 In August, the Giants promoted Bart to the Richmond Flying Squirrels of the Class AA Eastern League, with whom he finished the year.
 Over 79 games and 313 at bats between the two clubs, Bart slashed .278/.328/.495 with 16 home runs and 48 RBIs.
 He played in the Arizona Fall League for the Scottsdale Scorpions following the season, for whom he batted .333/.524/.767 with four home runs (2nd) and 10 RBIs in 30 at bats, and was named a "Rising Star".
 He was named a 2019 MiLB.com Organization All-Star.

 The Giants again invited Bart to spring training in 2020.
 With the 2020 minor league season cancelled due to the COVID-19 pandemic, the Giants assigned Bart to their alternate training site.